Samhain in Toronto\'s Dundas Square- the heart of Toronto

 Like mainline moderate Protestant

-groups, we Pagans also easily fall victim to a
+groups, we Pagans also easily fall victim

 few naysayers or some noisy